Spider-Man 2: Cast

 An aspiring Broadway actress and a friend Peter has loved since he was a child, yet he gave up the chance of being with her out of concern for her safety.
 Still harboring feelings for Peter, Mary Jane begins dating John Jameson and eventually becomes engaged to him.
-She also is infatuated with Spider-Man, who saved her life numerous times in the past, and is initially unaware that the hero and Peter are one and the same.
+She is also infatuated with Spider-Man, who saved her life numerous times in the past, and is initially unaware that the hero and Peter are the same.